PostHog/posthog.com/contents/blog/best-mixpanel-alternatives.md

 > ### Bottom line
 >
 > PostHog is the best Mixpanel alternative for startups and mid-size companies.
 It replaces Mixpanel and numerous other tools, saving money and time.
-Power user features, like an SQL insight builder and console logs, make it a good choice for engineering-led teams, too.
+Power user features, like an SQL insight builder and session replay logs, make it a good choice for engineering-led teams, too.

 ## Google Analytics 4 (GA4)